healeycodes/jar/README.md

 The response that `render` returns is a tuple of `body, meta` where `meta` can have `status_code: int` and/or `headers: dict` keys e.g. `{"status_code": 200, "headers": {"some":"header"}}`.

+### More on Packages

+If you are using packages (i.e. more than just the standard library) you have to install them locally inside your project before building the project with the CLI.

+e.g. with `pip` you can run `pip3 install -r requirements.txt --target .`.

 ## Tests

 - `pip3 install -r framework/requirements.txt`